We had so much fun in Cambodia.

 Our biggest transportation expense, by far, was the $80 we paid to take Sok San Beach Resort’s private ferry to Koh Rong and back to Sihanoukville–$20 per person/per way.
 Bit of a rip off in my opinion, but that’s resort life for you.

 The (clean, air-conditioned) buses that we took from Phnom Penh to Sihanoukville and back, and to Siem Reap from Phnom Penh, were a great value–about $15/person, give or take, for a several hour ride.
 We used Great Ibis and were very satisfied with them as a company.

 Here’s a hint that I read too late: if you’re taking Great Ibis’ country bus, do not book seats 1A and 1B.
 Those seats rest on a ledge, so your legs sit straight out in front of you rather than having a place to rest on the ground.
 That made for a much less comfortable ride to Sihanoukville than needed.

 Restaurant Food: $426.64

-We went a little expensive on the food side in Cambodia–we ate lots of sit down meals, and during our week on Koh Rong, the resort food was really the only accessible food in the area.
+We went a little expensive on the food side in Cambodia–we ate lots of sit down meals, especially at restaurants in Siem Reap, and during our week on Koh Rong, the resort food was really the only accessible food in the area.

 Overall, the damage wasn’t bad–we averaged $13.31 per person/per day in food costs, including the grocery category.